Deep Cycle Batteries FAQ

-Battery health is very important.
+Battery health is paramount.
 Keeping your terminals and the connections coming from your motor clean is a must.
 Using a wire brush to clean your terminals and all metal to metal connections periodically will help the efficiency of your amp draw and power use.
 Including the metal connectors coming from your trolling motor, do not neglect them, keep them shiny and clean.
 Trac trolling motor Plugs are a great option, Click here to Watch a Video on how to use them.
-When charging your battery it is best to not charge past a rate of 10 amps, a slower charge increases the life span of your battery.
+When charging your battery it is best to not charge past a rate of 10 amps; a slower charge increases the lifespan of your battery.
 I usually charge overnight at 7-8 amps.
 Battery Chargers automatically shut off and switch to a trickle charge maintainer after the battery is fully charged.
-It is also good to re-charge a battery as soon as possible after discharging, leaving a battery depleted for days will only hurt the overall long term health of the battery.
+It is also good to re-charge a battery as soon as possible after discharging, leaving a battery depleted for days will only hurt the overall long-term health of the battery.
 Do you need a Fuse or Battery Box with your battery?
 No, I have never used one and never had an issue, I just clamp the motor directly to the battery.

 Deep Cycle Battery Types